-Did you know you can get your local library or school or university library to get my books?
+Did you know you can get your local library or school or university library to get independently published books?
+Including mine?
 ANY of my books?
 Even the digital versions?

-I want anyone who needs the comfort food of my books to be able to get ahold of them so I try to get them out as widely as possible, however that doesn’t always mean they are everywhere in all versions, sorry.
+I want anyone who needs the comforting hugs of my books to be able to get ahold of them so I try to get them out as widely as possible, however that doesn’t always mean they are everywhere in all versions, sorry.

-Even if I donate books, if they haven’t been requested, the library usually just sells them, without even bothering to put them into their collection.*
+Even if I donate books, if they haven’t been requested, the library usually simply sells them.
+(Personal experience.)

 Request the digital version?

-- Log in to your library’s OverDrive site.
+- Log in to your library’s Overdrive Libby site.
 Use your library card number and pin.

 - Search for the book by title.